ishovkun/kde-run-or-raise/README.md

 ## Usage
-By default plasma-raise-or-run adds one shortcut Meta-~ to toggle konsole.
+By default plasma-raise-or-run registers one command for Konsole.
+In order to assign it to a keybinding, one needs to do it in

+System Settings - Shortcuts - Global Shortcuts - Kwin - KWin Script: Run or raise konsole

 In order to make plasma-raise-or-run work with your favorite applications and shortcuts, you need to modify the main.js file.
-E.g., in order to assign Meta-F shortcut to raise or run Dolphin, append the following line to the end of the script
+E.g., in order to add a shortcut to raise or run Dolphin, append the following line to the end of the script
 '''
-registerShortcut("toggle-dolphin", "toggle app dolphin", "Meta+F",
+registerShortcut("toggle-dolphin", "", "",
                  function() {run_or_raise("Dolphin")});
 '''
+and then activate it in the System Settings.

 If you would like your app to appear on the current desktop, add the toggle argument to the run_or_raise function as follows:
 '''